-- Foreign Private Issuers: Foreign private issuers are permitted to follow home-country practice in lieu of the NYSE's corporate governance standards, other than the NYSE's requirements that it must: (1) have an audit committee that meets the requirements of Exchange Act Rule 10A-3; and (2) provide prompt notification from its CEO of non-compliance with the applicable provisions of the NYSE's corporate governance rules.25 Whether a listed foreign private issuer follows the NYSE corporate governance standards or its home-country practice, it must disclose any ways in which its corporate governance practices differ from those followed by domestic US issuers under NYSE listing standards.26 - Controlled Companies: A "controlled company" is an issuer in which more than 50% of the voting power for the election of directors is held by an individual, a group, or another company.
+- Foreign Private Issuers: Foreign private issuers are permitted to follow home-country practice in lieu of the NYSE's corporate governance standards, other than the NYSE's requirements that it must: (1) have an audit committee that meets the requirements of Exchange Act Rule 10A-3; (2) provide prompt notification from its CEO of non-compliance with the applicable provisions of the NYSE's corporate governance rules, and (3) comply with the requirements regarding erroneously awarded compensation.25 Whether a listed foreign private issuer follows the NYSE corporate governance standards or its home-country practice, it must disclose any ways in which its corporate governance practices differ from those followed by domestic US issuers under NYSE listing standards.26 - Controlled Companies: A "controlled company" is an issuer in which more than 50% of the voting power for the election of directors is held by an individual, a group, or another company.
 Master Limited Partnerships (MLPs) often qualify as controlled companies.
 A "controlled company" is not required to comply with the NYSE's requirements to have a majority of independent directors, a nominating/corporate governance committee, or a compensation committee.27